-Cannabis oil is a concentrated extract obtained by extraction of the dried flowers or leaves of the cannabis plant.
+Cannabis oil is a concentrated extract obtained by extraction of the dried flowers of the cannabis plant (cannabis flos).
 It is not actually an oil, but derives its name from its sticky and oily appearance.
 The purpose of producing cannabis oil is to make cannabinoids and other beneficial components, such as terpenes, available in a highly concentrated form.

 The pharmacist prepares medicinal cannabis oil at the Transvaal Pharmacy, the Netherlands